luiz-resende/MLalgorithm-NLPclassification/README.md

 ## FUTURE UPDATES

 The Multinomial Bernoulli Naive-Bayes classification model implemented from scratch was prove to take a longer time when generating the predictions.
 A possible future upgrade would be the implementation of the parallelization of some internal functions iterating through very sparce matrices and replacing some loops by vector operations.
-Another intended update is the implementation of furhter functions in the CustomVoringClassifier to enable the use of meta classification by feeding the predicitions of ```k``` base estimators to a meta-estimator that would be trained upon this data and learn to make predictions based on the performance of the ```k``` base estimators, as in StackingCVClassifier.
+Another intended update is the implementation of furhter functions in the CustomStackVoting to enable the use of meta classification by feeding the predicitions of ```k``` base estimators to a meta-estimator that would be trained upon this data and learn to make predictions based on the performance of the ```k``` base estimators, as in StackingCVClassifier.
 Such updates were not implement in the classes submitted due to time restrictions.

 ## AUTHORS AND ACKNOWLEDGMENTS